-Use of the standard meal allowance for other travel.
+Use of the standard meal allowance for other

+travel.
 You can use the standard meal allowance to figure your meal expenses when you travel in connection with investment and other income-producing property.
 You can also use it to figure your meal expenses when you travel for qualifying educational purposes.
 You cannot use the standard meal allowance to figure the cost of your meals when you travel for medical or charitable purposes.

 Amount of standard meal allowance.
 The standard meal allowance is the federal M&IE rate.
-For travel in 2001, the rate is \$30 a day for most small localities in the United States.
+For travel in 2004, the rate for most small localities in the United States is \$31 a day for all of 2004.

 Most major cities and many other localities in the United States are designated as high-cost areas, qualifying for higher standard meal allowances.
-Locations qualifying for rates of \$34, \$38, \$42, or \$46 a day are listed in Publication 1542.
+These rates are listed in Publication 1542, which is available on the Internet at www.irs.gov.